 Ok, you shouldn’t do this to set up reminders of to-do list style items.
 That said, there are many reasons to want to “snooze” and email and have it reappear at a later date.
 I’ll give you two instances that I personally use regularly.

 Non-Sales Contacts: If I’m organizing guest posts or asking for input in a post I’m writing — I love to snooze emails.
 People are busy and say things like, “I’ll need to wait on this until the end of the month.”
 Or, “Can you ask me again in September?”.
 Snooze that email and then reply.
 They’ll see what they told you and feel obligated to respond.
 It works.

 Subscriptions: If you’re like me, free trials are a no-brainer.
 You want to let me try your tool for 7, 14, or 30 days — let’s DO IT.
 Likewise, I’m terrible at remembering to cancel or purchase.
 Either my account is charged for a product I don’t want, or my data is lost for a product I do want.
-Having the email come back a couple days before the trial is up alleviates all the problems.
+Having the email come back a couple of days before the trial is up alleviating all the problems.